crypto-chassis/cryptochassis-data-api-docs/README.md

 * Backfill history: historical data since 2016-01-01, wherever applicable.
 * Institutional quality and independently verifiable.
 * To spur innovation and industry collaboration, this API is open for use by the public without cost.
-* Please contact us for consultative services and custom engineering work.
-We specialize in market data collection, high speed trading system, infrastructure optimization, and proprietary market making.
+* We specialize in market data collection, high speed trading system, infrastructure optimization, and proprietary market making.
+Hire us as engineers, liquidity providers, traders, or asset managers.
 * Join us on Discord https://discord.gg/b5EKcp9s8T and Medium https://cryptochassis.medium.com.

 ## General API Information